volunteer EXPERIENCE

 HOW TO BECOME A VOLUNTEER EVALUATOR

-Sign up for Module 3, a live Zoom workshop!
-Module 3 is offered separately to prospective medical and mental health evaluators and delves into the details of conducting an evaluation interview and writing the affidavit.
+Join us for a live Zoom workshop - please continue to check back for the next available training date(s)!
+This workshop is offered separately to prospective medical and mental health evaluators and delves into the details of conducting an evaluation interview and writing the affidavit.*

 For more information about volunteering with EAHR, please evaluationalliance@rescue.org